 Binding multiple epitopes with a single antibody offers several benefits.
 For example, one specificity may target individual molecules while another could recruit effector cells or deliver a drug to the target.
 Other options include dual-target bispecifics which might detect a desired cell type with much higher selectivity than a monospecific antibody.

-One of Absolute Antibody’s engineering services is the design and manufacture of multi-specific antibody formats.
-Starting with a hybridoma cell line or antibody sequence, we can deliver from milligrams to grams of antibody in as little as 8 weeks.
-Just contact us with any enquiries.
+One of Absolute Antibody’s engineering services is the design and manufacture of multispecific antibody formats.
+Starting with a hybridoma cell line or antibody sequence, we can deliver from milligrams to grams of your custom bispecific, 100% royalty-free.
+Contact us with any enquiries.

 However, by making use of Fab fragments and the single chain Fv (scFv) as building blocks, many other options become available.
-Some of these are summarised below.
+Some of these are summarized below.

 You can learn more about multispecific antibodies on our Antibody Resource.
 In addition, download our research poster to learn about our platform for creating fully murine KIH bispecific antibodies as surrogate molecules for drug development models, or view our presentation to learn more about our approach to bispecific antibody engineering.